awsdocs/amazon-route53-docs/doc_source/resolver-dnssec-validation.md

 DNSSEC validation only applies to public signed names in Amazon Route 53, and not to forwarded zones\.

 **Important**
 Enabling DNSSEC validation can impact DNS resolution for public DNS records from AWS resources in a VPC, which could result in an outage\.
-Be aware that enabling or disabling DNSSEC validation can take several minutes\. <a name="resolver-dnssec-validation-procedure"></a>
+Be aware that enabling or disabling DNSSEC validation can take several minutes\.

+**Note**
+At this time, the Amazon Route 53 Resolver in your VPC \(aka AmazonProvidedDNS\) ignores the DO \(DNSSEC OK\) EDNS header bit and the CD \(Checking Disabled\) bit in the DNS query\.
+If you have configured DNSSEC, this means that while the Route 53 Resolver does perform DNSSEC validation, it doesn't return DNSSEC records nor set the AD bit in the response\.
+Therefore, performing your own DNSSEC validation is not currently supported by the Route 53 Resolver\.
+If you need to do this you will have to perform your own recursive DNS resolution\.<a name="resolver-dnssec-validation-procedure"></a>

 **To enable DNSSEC validation for a VPC**